Gain real-world experience through our internship program.

 To enroll in COMM 399, you must:

-To be approved for an academic internship (COMM 399) you must complete these four steps:
+To be approved for an academic internship (COMM 399) you must complete these steps:

-- Confirm you meet all of the requirements listed above.
+- Meet all of the requirements listed above.

 - Complete the online Application for Admission to Communication Internship Program.
-Hint: Email your responses to yourself so you can keep the link and check the status of your application.
+You will need to submit a current DegreeWorks report along with your application.

 - Obtain a recommendation from a communication department faculty member by providing him or her with the link to the Faculty Recommendation Form along with your résumé.